 $('...').myPlugin();

-• The this inside your plugin is a jQuery instance (in contrast to other situations where it's a DOM element)
+this?this inside your plugin is a jQuery instance (in contrast to other situations where it's a DOM element)

 (function($) {